Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Numerical experiments

 We estimate the $L^p$-error similar as in \cite[p.~14]{PS20} by

-Here $X^{(k)}(T)$ is the approximation of $X(T)$ with step size $\delta^{(k)}$, where $\delta^{(k)} = 2^{-k}$ for $k\in\N$.
+Here, $X^{(k)}(T)$ is the approximation of $X(T)$ with step size $\delta^{(k)}$, where $\delta^{(k)} = 2^{-k}$ for $k\in\N$.
 The $\operatorname{mean}$ is taken over $2^{16}$ sample paths.

-\begin{remark} In the implementation the interesting part is how the values $\xi_i$ are computed.
-For the randomization we first simulate independent uniformly distributed random variables $\xi_i$ on the corresponding intervals for the finest discretization grid.
-Iteratively we compute the values for the discretization grid with doubled step size as follows: One time interval in the larger grid consists of two time intervals of equal length in the finer grid.
+\begin{remark} The interesting part of the implementation is the simulation of the randomization, i.e.~the values $\xi_i$ are computed.
+We proceed by first simulating independent uniformly distributed random variables $\xi_i$ on the corresponding intervals for the finest discretization grid.
+Then we iteratively compute the values for the discretization grid with doubled step size as follows: One time interval in the larger grid consists of two time intervals of equal length in the finer grid.
 For those two intervals we have simulated two values $\xi_i$.
 Now we simulate an independent Bernoulli$(0.5)$ random variable that determines which of the values $\xi_i$ we take.
 This choice is then uniformly distributed on the interval of the large grid and hence consistent with the randomized Milstein algorithm. \end{remark}

 For $p\in [2,\infty)$ we obtain by Theorem \ref{ThmUpperBound} the theoretical convergence rate For $p =1$ we take as theoretical convergence rate the same rate as for $p=2$, because the $L^1$-error can be estimated by the $L^2$-error using the Cauchy-Schwarz inequality.
 In Figure \ref{fig:1} we plot the $\log_2(\operatorname{error}(k))$ over $\log_2(\delta^{(k)}))$ for $p\in\{1,2,3,4\}$ and the corresponding theoretical convergence orders.